 Instead, embrace your behaviour.
 Your body is speaking to you through the symptom of emotional eating.
 The goal here is not to rely on willpower to extinguish a behaviour you think is bad.
 The invitation is to bring some awareness and compassion to the table and explore what purpose your emotional eating may be serving.
 How is it helping you in the short term?
 How might you be able to resource yourself better in the long term?
 Perhaps there are areas in your life where you are not speaking your truth?
 An environment that isn’t serving you?
 People who are draining you?
 Are you simply bored?
 Or is there something you are avoiding feeling?

 Emotional eating isn’t in and of itself a problem.
 We are meant to enjoy our food, and eating can be a very satisfying experience.
 But if there are underlying needs that aren’t being met, food can take on an exaggerated sense of importance and serve as a crutch — inhibiting personal growth, while expanding your waistline.

 It’s worth mentioning that not all overeating is emotional eating.
 If you are not consuming enough food, if you’re addicted to poor quality food, or if you aren’t absorbing adequate nutrients, your body will demand more food.
 If you feel hungry all the time, there’s usually a good reason why.
 If this leads to you feeling uncomfortable in your own skin, it might be time to get honest about what you are really hungry for.

 The more we tap into our deepest desires and live in alignment with our true self, the more our eating struggles begin to naturally drop away.
 A sense of ease takes it’s place, as our relationship with food naturally becomes a source of nourishment and pleasure.
 Because when you feel better, you eat better.
 And when you eat better, you feel better.

-If this resonates with you, I encourage you to book a one on one consultation with me to explore your own relationship with food.
+If this resonates with you, and if you feel ready to explore your own relationship with food, I encourage you to book a consultation with me. email@example.com